About CDCR: Divisions and Boards

 Parole Hearing Schedule

 The Parole Hearing Schedules identified below includes the date, time and location of a prisoner's upcoming life parole consideration hearing currently on calendar for the given month.
 Current Schedules are updated on a weekly basis to ensure the latest information is available.
-A prior month Parole Hearing Schedule can be found in the appropriate year link.
+The results of a prior Parole Hearing Schedule can be found here.

 Click a link below to access a schedule: